 If you have children from a previous relationship and want to ensure they get a share of your assets, a prenup can help.
 Your children will still have rights to your property, and they can benefit from their use.

-What To Consider When Drafting A Prenuptial Agreement
+5 Important Things To Consider When Drafting A Prenuptial Agreement In Singapore

 When drafting a prenup, make sure its contents are pertinent and consistent with the policies and provisions in the Women’s Charter.
 This increases its chances of being upheld by the Courts.